 I think this tool would be fantastic were it just a bit more user-friendly for the non-techies among us.

 While I really love the simplicity of Trello and the fact that I can share boards with friends, I’m afraid I had already stumbled upon my top productivity app just as a friend invited me onto Trello.
 So as much as I appreciate the fact all that Trello can do, I just haven’t gotten that into it.
-I use it for big projects that require checklists and sometimes use it to meal plan, but not everyday.
+I use it for big projects that require checklists, but not everyday.